-During the month of December in total we treated 61 cases where our patients had ingested potentially toxic or harmful things that required either hospitalisation or medical treatment.
+During the month of December we treated 61 cases in total where our patients had ingested potentially toxic or harmful things that required either hospitalisation or medical treatment.
 This is about three times the number of cases that we would normally see in a month, and occurred in a wide variety of breeds and ages of dogs and a few cats.
 Four of these dogs required surgery for the removal of foreign bodies.

 What Items Did Pets Typical Ingest?

 Top of the list was undoubtably mince pies / Christmas cake or other foods containing raisins that have the risk of causing kidney failure.
 Although we saw an increase in cases over December all of the things that were ingested are available all year round:

 - Chocolate – 11

 - Human medication – 5

 - Fabric toys (not needing surgery) – 3